AnupDumre/cpp_projects/Assignment/Assignment_3_constructor_overloading/README.md

-# *CONSTRUCTOR OVERLOADING*
+# **CONSTRUCTOR OVERLOADING**
-We can use the same name of the functions; whose parameter sets are different.
 Different constructors with the same name is  called constructor overloading.
-Overloaded constructors must have the same name and different number of arguments.
-The constructor is called based on the number and types of the arguments are passed.
-We have to pass the argument while creating objects, otherwise the constructor cannot understand which constructor will be called.

-Different constructors with the same name is  called constructor overloading.

-The constructor must obey one or both of the followinDifferent constructors with the same name is  called constructor overloading.
+The constructor must obey one or both of the following rules.

 #### 1. All constructors with the same name have a different number of parameters.
 * For example numbers_sum(int n1, int n2) and another constructor as numbers_sum(int n1, int n2, int n3) is legal.